rajikudusadewale/HR-Chatbot/README.md

 # HR Chatbot

-Welcome to the FutureTech Solutions HR Chatbot repository!
+Welcome to the HR Chatbot repository!
 This project is designed to streamline HR inquiries for employees by leveraging the power of OpenAI's API and Streamlit for a user-friendly web application.

 ## Table of Contents